Is Vaping Bad For Your Heart?

 Advertisement

-Dr. Snyder hopes that people, especially younger adults, quickly realize that vaping isn't necessarily as safe as they may think.
+Dr. Snyder hopes that people, especially younger adults, quickly realise that vaping isn't necessarily as safe as they may think.

 “We don’t know what we don’t know,” he says.
 “What we do know is that these things are going to wind up being not healthy, and if we can encourage teens and tell younger people, especially, that vaping isn’t as safe as it sounds, we should in any way we can.”